Asahikawa Freeride Tour Overview

 Asahikawa is surrounded by mountains and stacked with resorts, backcountry zones, and endless powder, but it takes a guide to unlock it.
 Join the Asahikawa Freeride Tour for a week of storm chasing and riding lines most visitors will never find.
 With Mint’s guides tracking every system and knowing every hidden stash, you’ll score deep, dry snow, insane terrain, and incredible backdrops, all without the big crowds.

 This region is all about access, terrain, and snow quality.
-This is one of Japan’s most snow-sure regions, with consistently cold temps and dozens of places to ride within an hour’s drive — from quirky old-school ski hills to modern resorts and lift-accessed backcountry zones loaded with pillows, banks, and wind lips.
+This is one of Japan’s most snow-sure regions, with consistently cold temps and dozens of places to ride within an hour’s drive.
+From quirky old-school ski hills to modern resorts and lift-accessed backcountry zones loaded with pillows, banks, and wind lips.
 And then there’s Asahidake, a steaming stratovolcano that always delivers.
 There’s no other zone in Japan with as many quality spots to ride, still with minimal tourists and snow this good.

 On this tour you’ll chase the best conditions across a mix of lift-accessed backcountry and resort terrain.
 Mint’s deep local knowledge means you’ll skip the crowds, hit quieter ski areas, and drop into some of our closely guarded secret stashes.
 With no fixed itinerary, your guide calls the shots daily based on weather and snowfall, making sure you’re in the right place at the right time, and riding mid-week keeps it all that much quieter.